 Auto shows have been around almost as long as autos, reaching their zenith (perhaps) in the 60’s – before both OPEC and 5-mph bumpers.
 So it’s good to see interested consumers still waiting for the doors to open, and not just trolling the Internet.
 The walkabout is always fun, no matter how many times you’ve done it…always something that catches your eye.

 For starters, both inside and outside the NRG Center you could test drive a host of new vehicles.
+There even is a car accident attorney present at the scene.
 The venue is large enough that manufacturers like Jeep, which redesigned their signature Wrangler this year, could show off its outdoor capabilities, indoors.
 And as always, journalists were encouraged to participate, along with consumers, later in the day.
 But for the assembled media the morning belonged to product updates and new product introductions.

 The one outstanding theme that recurs these days in automotive manufacturing and automotive shows is technology.
 The days of driving new cars or trucks that don’t include Bluetooth connectivity, lane guidance technology, smart sensors and full-on performance capabilities are quickly fading in the rearview mirror.
 It won’t be long before the one thing that consistently causes the most accidents, the driver, is no longer assisted by technology as replaced by technology.
 But that’s a subject for another time and space.
 Suffice it to say that an impressive attempt is being made – and will continue to be made – to assist drivers on increasingly busy roadways.
 And that’s probably a good thing, given the amount of distraction that’s out there on the road.